 Confirmation bias is the tendency to look into a pile of evidence and only choose the parts that validate the things we believe to be true.
 We often do that unconsciously, and that can have significant consequences on our lives and those around us.

 Self-growth sounds like a straightforward concept, but when we think about it, the need for it sometimes eludes us.
 Every one of us experiences some kind of negativity in our lives, one way or another.
-These negative thoughts not only hinder your optimism but also leave you directionless and unable to move toward your goals. …
+These negative thoughts hinder your optimism and leave you directionless and unable to move toward your goals.
+Like many others,

 Our beliefs and values are the base of our character and they drive the way we think, behave, and our attitude toward ourselves and the world around us.
 Understanding those beliefs and values and realizing that they are not fixed and can be altered is a critical prerequisite to your personal growth and self-improvement.